Vacate NY Default Judgment – NY Default Judgment Defense Lawyer

 CPLR Rule 5015 (a)(4)

 Often, the legal basis for vacating a default judgment is based upon improper service of process of the summons and complaint upon the defendant.
 This may occur if the plaintiff fails to exercise due diligence in determining the defendant’s current home address and inadvertently serves the defendant at a previous address whether the defendant no longer resides.
-In this situation, the defendant may be able to vacate the default judgment in accordance with CPLR Rule 5015(a)(4).
+In this situation, the defendant may be able to vacate the default judgment by CPLR Rule 5015(a)(4).

 CPLR Rule 5015 (a)(4) permits the court to vacate a judgment where the court lacked jurisdiction to render the judgment.
 Under this provision, there is no stated time limit to move to vacate the judgment, since the judgment is a nullity, by reason of the fact that the court that granted the default judgment had no personal jurisdiction over the defendant.
 Also, where the Court lacks personal jurisdiction over the defendants, as a result of invalid service of process, the defendant seeking to vacate the default judgment is not legally required to provide a reasonable excuse for not answering the defectively served summons and complaint.
 In addition, the defendant is not legally required to prove a meritorious defense to the plaintiff’s Complaint.